The Cruise Ship

 You probably remember the four part fly-on-the-wall documentary about life onboard the Royal Princess, called ‘The Cruise Ship’ which, aired on ITV.
 Princess Cruises ran a competition for travel agents which was for the best tweet of the week to win a VIP Day onboard Caribbean Princess.
 I tweeted like crazy and one of my tweets was picked as a winner.

 On the day, Victoria Sneglar Princess Cruises Sales Communications and Events Executive, met us at the cruise terminal.
-She was the perfect hostess and took us onboard.
-We entered the stunning atrium on the Caribbean Princess.
-The atriums on Princess cruise ships have a sense of opulence and beauty with a very relaxed atmosphere.
-Delicious pastries, paninis, salads, cakes and desserts can be found at the International Cafe, which is also located there.
-At a white grand piano is a pianist playing beautiful songs.
+One of the other VIP’s was Bruno the guide dog, which made the day extra special.
+Victoria was the perfect hostess and took us onboard.
+We entered the Piazza on the Caribbean Princess.
+These signature features reflect opulence and beauty combined with a very relaxed atmosphere.
+This is where you will find the popular International Cafe, serving delicious pastries, paninis, salads, cakes and desserts.
+Music fills the air as a pianist playing a white grand piano, gives popular songs an elegant twist.
 The marble floors, glass lifts and sweeping staircases give the air of being in a fairytale.

 Vikki took us to Crooners Bar for a cocktail to start the day in style.
 Bruno the Guide Dog was with us for the day and attracted a lot of attention from embarking passengers.
 First of all, we sipped our wonderful cocktails.
 I ordered a margarita on the rocks, no salt which is my holiday drink.
 Victoria told us, while enjoying our cocktails, that we would shortly be taken to the Canyon Ranch Spa for a treatment.